-It has been acknowledged throughout sporting research that movement adaptability in training can be favorable providing it allows for consistent performance outcomes.
-Sian Barris and colleagues touched on this theoretical concept in their earlier study in springboard diving (see link for overview).
+It has been acknowledged throughout sporting research that movement adaptability in training can be favourable providing it allows for consistent performance outcomes.
+Sian Barris and colleagues touched on this theoretical concept in their earlier study in springboard diving.

 However, as a practitioner or coach, you may be thinking: Can I apply the theoretical concept of movement adaptability in the real-world training environment?